dbucher1234/openfe-fep-aws/README.md

 # 🔬 OpenFE FEP workflow on AWS

-Provided an educational example to illustrate a **minimal Free-Energy Perturbation (FEP)** campaign running [OpenFE](https://github.com/OpenFreeEnergy/openfe) on the cloud (AWS).
+This is an educational example to illustrate a **minimal Free-Energy Perturbation (FEP)** campaign running [OpenFE](https://github.com/OpenFreeEnergy/openfe) on the cloud (AWS).

-We will rank five ligands bound to T4 lysozyme L99A (PDB ID: 4W52), which should complete within a few hours on an 8-GPU AWS instance (g5.48xlarge).
+We will try to rank five ligands bound to T4 lysozyme L99A (PDB ID: 4W52), which should complete within a few hours on an 8-GPU AWS instance (g5.48xlarge).

 This repo provides scripts, environment setup, and workflows to prep, execute, and analyze FEP runs.